One Night Seeing the Poor in Jakarta can make a Hard Man Humble: From The Most Miserable to The Most Enlightening Night in Jakarta.

 I live a rather simple life.
 I don’t own or drive a car.
 I go around in a cheap bicycle for meals, movies, and shopping.
 So I save a lot on transportation, petrol, and car mortgages.

-I want to use my wealth and my involvement of Miracles of Capital to help and elevate the horrible conditions of the people of Jakarta and Indonesia.
+I want to use my wealth to help and elevate the horrible conditions of the people of Jakarta and Indonesia.

 That night I realized that being poor is very selfish.

 Letting SELFISH people, Corrupt Politicians, and Heartless Tycoons take our Money is extremely selfish.